cfengine/design-center/sketches/system/etc_hosts/README.md

 linux

 ## DESCRIPTION
-* cfdc_etc_hosts_manage_all_entries
+* configure_etc_hosts
     - edit_line based
-    - removes any entries not specified except localhost and comments
+    - optionally removes any entries not specified except localhost and comments
     - Allows single definition of each entry allowing comments for knowledge management to be attached to each entry.